theovassiliou/sweap-google-sheets-example/README.md

 ## Inspiration and Acknowledgments

-* This example has been inspired by the awesome [google-sheets-example](https://github.com/DeepLcom/google-sheets-example) by DeepL.
+- This example has been inspired by the awesome [google-sheets-example](https://github.com/DeepLcom/google-sheets-example) by DeepL.
 Thanks a lot, folks.
 We have adopted the example by using OAuth2 instead of Basic Authentication.
-* [PurpleBooth](https://gist.github.com/PurpleBooth) for the well motivated [README-template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
+- [PurpleBooth](https://gist.github.com/PurpleBooth) for the well-documented Contributing template
+- The team from [Sweap.io](sweap-io) which builds an incredible event management app